 In addition: (A) If a student payment is 10 days late, there will be a \$25 late fee assessed; (B) if a student payment is 30 days late, the student will be suspended for 5 days, and upon the student's return, if the balance of missed payments is over \$1,000, the student will be dropped.
 If the student makes written arrangements with the School to catch up on payments, the student may not be dropped.
-If the student doesn't follow through on the agreement, the student will be dropped; and (C) if a student has a balance of missed payments, the student arrangement with the School to catch up on payments, the school to catch up on payments in any amount after 60 days and there is not a written agreement with the School to catch up on payments, the student will be dropped.
+If the student doesn't follow through on the agreement, the student will be dropped; and (C) if a student has a balance of missed payments in any amount after 60 days and there is not a written agreement with the School to catch up on payments, the student will be dropped.